telstra/open-kilda/services/src/functional-tests/README.md

 * Reports - ```target/spock-reports```

 # Deployment
-## Confirguration
+## Configuration
 ### Topology
 The tests require a network topology definition provided.
-For hardware(staging) topology this definition should represent the actual state of the hardware topology For virtual(mininet) topology this definition will serve as a guide for creating a virtual topology.
+For hardware (staging) topology this definition should represent the actual state of the hardware topology.
+For virtual (mininet) topology this definition will serve as a guide for creating a virtual topology.

 The topology definition format:
 ```